 Patterson was first up the front steps to the porch, the rest of us trailing behind, boots falling heavily on stairs that held all the structural integrity of wet cardboard.
 One of Ramos’ feet reduced a middle step to splinters.
 I heard the crackle of rotted wood and her sharp expletive from behind me.

-“That’s great,” she muttered, the unmistakable hint of annoyance filtering through her mask.
+“That’s great,” she muttered, annoyance filtering through her mask.
 I turned to watch her clear the rest of the staircase without any more incidents.
 “This place should’ve been condemned.”

 “Watch your step,” Moretti laughed, bumping his shoulder into hers.
 We all filed into the smoky building through a doorway that looked like it’d been broken into long before we’d arrived.
 The doorframe was scarred and gouged, the dirty white paint weathered, sloughing off in thin flakes just like the exterior siding.

 “Damn.”
 He rubbed his shoulder as if the friendly barb had dug in.
 “That almost stung.”

 “Let’s go.”
 Patterson’s snippy tone muffled in the confines of his mask.
 “Ramos, you’re with me on the first floor.
 Phoenix and Moretti can clear upstairs.
 Looks abandoned, but we’ve gotta be sure.”

 Moretti and I traded another long-suffering look.
 I was convinced that Patterson held a grudge against us.
 Our troublesome antics hadn’t survived the discipline instilled in us from academy training.
 Most of them, not all.
 Patterson could always find something to be salty about.